Frequently Asked Questions

 - Nanoparticles and polymers

-A: Yes, Arrayjet microarrayers are highly flexible and can print almost any sample type onto any substrate.
-Dedicated substrates holders exist for the following:
+A: Arrayjet microarrayers are inherently flexible and can print almost any sample type onto any substrate.
+Dedicated substrate holders are available for:

 - Glass slides